dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-The PcpCombine wrapper is a Python script that encapsulates the MET
+The PCPCombine wrapper is a Python script that encapsulates the MET
-pcp_combine tool.
+PCPCombine tool.
 It provides the infrastructure to combine or extract
 from files to build desired accumulations.

 .. _configuration-13: